-Ideally you’ll put a proportion of your income away while you’re working so you’re financially comfortable when you retire.
+That's because the more of your income you can put away now while you’re working, the more financially comfortable you’ll be when you retire.

 All employers have to provide a workplace pension scheme.
 They should automatically enrol you in that scheme if you’re:

-Your contributions to your pension do benefit from tax.
+Your contributions to your pension do benefit from tax relief if you pay tax and you contribute to your workplace or personal pension.
 This will work either through:

 Check with your employer to find out what the tax arrangement is for your pension contributions.